IulianJigau/Internship-Assignment-Anagram-Finder/README.md

 # How to Run This Project

-This project provides two methods for executing the **Anagram Finder** application:
+There are two ways to run the Anagram Finder, depending on whether you prefer to use the precompiled version or the raw source code.

-## Option 1: Running the Precompiled JAR (Recommended)
+## Option 1: Running the Precompiled JAR

-1. Download the compiled executable:
+1. Download the Anagram-Finder.jar file and the words.txt file from the Releases section of this repository.
-   `dist/Anagram-Finder.jar`
+   (important: the JAR must be in the same location as words.txt)

-2. Execute the JAR file directly:
+3. Execute the JAR file directly:
-   Ensure that a valid Java Runtime Environment (JRE) is installed on your system.
+   Ensure that a valid Java Runtime Environment (JRE) is installed on your system and souble-click the Anagram-Finder.jar file.

-3. Alternatively, execute the JAR file via terminal:
+4. Alternatively, execute the JAR file via terminal:

    ```bash
    java -jar Anagram-Finder.jar